pretix/pretix-docs/docs/tutorial/event.md

 ## Event creation

 In order to create an event, we must be logged in to our [pretix](https://pretix.eu/control/) account.
-We will click the :btn:pretix.eu: button in the top left corner of the website.
-This takes us to the dashboard, which includes an overview of our upcoming events.
+Clicking the :btn:pretix.eu: button in the top left corner of the website takes us to the dashboard and an overview of our upcoming events.
 We will now click the :btn:⊕ Create a new event: button.

 ![Screenshot of page titled "Create new Event–Step 1", showing options for choosing an organizer account, the event type, and languages to be used.](../assets/screens/event/create-event1.png "Create new event step 1 screenshot" )